-Press Utility > Interface to select a different interface type.
+When the Shift key is illuminated, press Pulse/Utility > Interface to select a different interface type.
 You can set the GPIB address, LAN interface parameters, or select the type of the device connected to the USB interface.
 The interface selection is stored in the non-volatile memory.